Flint Institute of Arts

-The Flint Institute of Arts, also called FIA, is located in the Flint Cultural Center in Flint, Michigan.
-The second largest art museum in Michigan, it offers exhibitions, interpretive programs, film screenings, concerts, lectures, family events and educational outreach programs to people of various ages, serving over 160,000 adults and children a year.
+The Flint Institute of Arts (FIA) is located in the Flint Cultural Center in Flint, Michigan, United States.
+The second largest art museum in the state, it offers exhibitions, interpretive programs, film screenings, concerts, lectures, family events and educational outreach programs to people of various ages, serving over 160,000 adults and children a year.

 History

 The Flint Institute of Arts was established in 1928 by leaders in the community who wanted a place where students could pursue art courses and the community could enjoy exhibitions.
 In 1958, FIA moved to its current location in the Flint Cultural Center.
-After a much needed renovation in 2005, the current facility is 150,000 sq. ft., with over 25,000 sq. ft. of gallery space.
+After a much-needed renovation in 2005, the current facility is 150,000 sq. ft., with over 25,000 sq. ft. of gallery space.

 About

 The Flint Institute of Arts is the second largest art museum in the state of Michigan and one of the largest museum art schools in the nation.
-Each year, more than 160,000 people visit the FIA’s galleries and participate in FIA programs and services.
+Each year, more than 160,000 people visit its galleries and participate in FIA programs and services.

 For 90 years, the FIA has been responsible for acquiring, protecting and presenting a collection of art and artifacts spanning continents and 5,000 years.
-The collection, which exceeds 8,000 objects, is significant for its depth of important European and American paintings and sculptures, 15th century to the present, and its holdings of decorative and applied arts including important ethnographic study collections dating back five millennia.
+The collection, which exceeds 8,000 objects, is significant for its depth of European and American paintings and sculptures, 15th century to the present, and its holdings of decorative and applied arts, including ethnographic study collections dating back five millennia.